Business Problems - Business English Worksheets, Activities and Games

 Business Problems Worksheet - Reading and Vocabulary Exercises: Gap-fill, Matching - Speaking Activity: Discussion, Problem-Solving, Freer Practice - Group Work - Upper-intermediate (B2) - 30 minutes

-In this insightful business problems worksheet, students learn about the 4R Framework for crisis management and business problem-solving and apply it to a hypothetical business crisis.
+In this informative business problems worksheet, students learn about the 4R Framework for crisis management and business problem-solving and apply it to a hypothetical business crisis.
 First, in pairs, students discuss three problem-solving questions related to business.
 Students then complete a description of the 4R Framework with verbs from a box.
 Next, students read about a business crisis and match each stage of the crisis to the 4R Framework.
 After that, in groups, students read a business crisis scenario, discuss the problem and complete a 4R Framework to help solve the issue.
 Finally, students discuss follow-up questions in their group.

 The 4R Framework Preview